Zakeertech3/Medical_AI_Agent/README.md

 medical_report
 ```

-3. Register the agent in `core/agent_factory.py`
+3️⃣ **Register in agent factory**

-## ⚠️ Important Notes
+Update `core/agent_factory.py` to include your new specialist.

-- This is a demonstration application and should not be used for actual medical diagnosis
+## ⚠️ Disclaimer

-- Always consult qualified healthcare professionals for medical advice
+> **Important:** This application is for demonstration purposes only and should not be used for actual medical diagnosis.
+Always consult qualified healthcare professionals for medical advice.

-- Keep your API keys secure and never share them
+- Keep API keys secure and never share them
-- Patient data should be handled according to relevant privacy regulations
+- Handle patient data according to relevant privacy regulations

 ## 📝 License